AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 **The Significance of NAC (Network Access Control)**

-NAC is a security solution enhancing visibility in corporate networks by classifying devices accessing the network at endpoints based on specific policies, reducing risks.
+NAC is a security solution that enhances visibility in corporate networks by classifying devices accessing the network at endpoints based on specific policies, reducing risks.
 Access control offers management over the operations an individual can perform on the network they are accessing.